 Pakistan has some of the worst air pollution statistics, with millions exposed to the toxic air every day.
 Credit: PA

-Now, an even bigger group of researchers has added to that letter, with a much worse and dire warning.
-More than 15,000 scientists from 184 countries have signed off on this new notice, which explains how our growing global population will soon be too much for our planet and we will run out of natural resources.
+An even bigger group of researchers has added to that letter, with a much worse and dire warning.
+More than 15,000 scientists from 184 countries have signed off on this new notice, which explains how our growing global population will soon be too much for our planet and we will run out of natural resources - did Thanos get his name on this?

 It says: "Soon it will be too late to shift course away from our failing trajectory, and time is running out.
 We must recognise, in our day-to-day lives and in our governing institutions, that Earth with all its life is our only home."